GoSmart Mobile is committed to providing products and services that meet a variety of communication needs.

 IF YOU ARE A TEXAS CUSTOMER: Customers living in Texas can add their wireless number to the Texas Public Utility Commission's No Call List.
 Call 1-866-896-6225 or visit www.texasnocall.com for details.
 Registration charges apply.

 This page provides information about GoSmart Mobile's Broadband Internet Access Services.
 "Broadband Internet Access Services" refers to services that provide the capability to transmit data to and receive data from all or substantially all Internet endpoints.
-The network practices, performance characteristics, and commercial terms applicable to GoSmart Mobile's Broadband Internet Access Services for smartphones and basic phones over our 3G network are described below.
+The network practices, performance characteristics, and commercial terms applicable to GoSmart Mobile's Broadband Internet Access Services for smartphones and basic phones over our 2G, 3G, and 4G networks are described below.
 This page includes links to other GoSmart Mobile documents containing further information applicable to our Broadband Internet Access Services.

 The GoSmart Mobile Terms and Conditions govern use of GoSmart Mobile services, and specific information about Broadband Internet Access Services is included in the Terms and Conditions under the heading "Data Plans and Other Features."
 Certain uses of our network are prohibited as described in our Terms and Conditions under the heading "Misuse of Service or Device."

 What Broadband Internet Access Services does GoSmart Mobile offer?